-However, experience from previous Delft3D applications in various lakes shows that the calibrated value of D_s generally resides in the lower range of measured values (Wahl and Peeters, 2014; Soulignac et al., 2018), or it is even lower than the observed values (for example, Amadori et al. (2020) and Piccolroaz et al. (2019) rescaled the observed Secchi depth by a

-- factor of 0.5).
+However, experience from previous Delft3D applications in various lakes shows that the calibrated value of D_s generally resides in the lower range of measured values (Wahl and Peeters, 2014; Soulignac et al., 2018), or it is even lower than the observed values (for example, Amadori et al., 2020 and Piccolroaz et al. (2019) rescaled the observed Secchi depth by a factor of 0.5).
 Through the DYNO-PODS automatic calibrator (Xia et al., 2022), we extend the search for the optimal D_s in a broader parameter space and explore uncharted regions for manual calibration.
-We demonstrate how this sheds light on a flaw in the heat flux parametrization of Delft3D and let us improve the physics behind such a widely used model with a small, yet significant, modification to its source code. - In the following sections, we first formulate the problem (Section 2).
-Here we summarize how Secchi depth is used in Delft3D (2.1), how surface warming is generally simulated in models (2.2), what are the physical implications of the current Delft3D parametrization (2.3) and of the modified version we implemented (2.4).
-In Section 3, we introduce the calibration strategy and numerical experiments.
-In Section 4, we first show the results of the original formulation of the Delft3D heat flux scheme (4.1).
-We then present the results of the calibration tests that point out the model's unexpected behavior (4.2).
-Finally, we show the gain in physical reliability achieved after our modification of the Delft3D source code (4.3).
+We demonstrate how this sheds light on a flaw in the heat flux parametrization of Delft3D and lets us improve the physics behind such a widely used model with a small, yet significant, modification to its source code.

+In the following sections, we first formulate the problem (Sect.
+2).
+There we summarize how Secchi depth is used in Delft3D (Sect.
+2.1), how surface warming is generally simulated in models (Sect.
+2.2), and what the physical implications of the current Delft3D parametrization (Sect.
+2.3) and of the modified version we implemented are (Sect.
+2.4).
+In Sect.
+3, we introduce the calibration strategy and numerical experiments.
+In Sect.
+4, we first show the results of the original formulation of the Delft3D heat flux scheme (Sect.
+4.1).
+We then present the results of the calibration tests that point out the model's unexpected behavior (Sect.
+4.2).
+Finally, we show the gain in physical reliability achieved after our modification of the Delft3D source code (Sect.
+4.3).

-85 2 Formulation of the problem
+2 Formulation of the problem